LightArrowsEXE/moon_blog/_posts/2020-08-04-editing-stylesheet.md

 * We do not make use of four-dotted ellipsis.
 No matter your excuse, I won't allow it.
 * No double-hyphens.
 When a script uses double-hyphens, replace them with em-dashes.

 Abbreviated titles are the only exception to the "British English" rule.
-We prefer them with a full stop; "Mr." vs. "Mr", "Dr." vs "Dr", etc.
+We prefer them with a full stop;

+* "Mr." vs. "Mr"
+* "Dr." vs "Dr", etc.

 Numbers are written fully whenever reasonable, and if the CPS allows for it.
 "Thirty six" vs. "36", "nine-hundred-ninety-one" vs "991", etc.

 # Dialects and Manners of Speech